go2salimm/Pythonology/README.md

 iterator -->  next or __next__
 iteration --> looping
 Generators are iterators.
 You iterate over them once.
-They generate the values on the fly and yield.
+They generate the values on the fly and yield. generators are data producers coroutines are data consumers

 # Map, Filter, Reduce, Lambda